fbuchmeier/arma3-helm-chart/docs/configuration.md

 - requires a storage driver that supports ReadWriteMany volumes
-- initial installation, downloading of huge mods or upgrades may require more time, as the data will be streamed to the server and then to the remove filesystem.
+- initial installation, downloading of huge mods or upgrades may require more time, as the data will be streamed to the server and then to the remote filesystem.
-- slower startup of the server as the networkfilesystem used for RWX access is not as fast as a local disk
+- slower startup of the server as the network file system used for RWX access is not as fast as a local disk

-In our tests using Longhorn (NFS) for RWX in a Lab environment (1GBit/s network) and wit around 50GB of mods, this approach was not stable due to the high network demands.
+In our tests using Longhorn (NFS) for RWX in a Lab environment (1GBit/s network) and with around 50GB of mods, this approach was not stable due to the high network demands.

 ### Server with a dedicated RWO volume and HCs with a single RWX volume